SmartCity-UAntwerpen/SmartCityProject/README.md

 SimCity Modules
 ===============

  - SimCity: is a webservice which provides a web front-end to control the SimBots on the different SimCity Workers.
+It uses TCP communication to each separate core (robot core, drone core and F1 core).
  - SimCity Worker: this module allow to initialise and run simulation of bots in the SmartCity environment.
+It uses TCP communication to the drone core and F1 core but perform the simulation of the robots locally.

+Remark: The simulation branch is an older version of our system.
+The new version separates the SimCity frontend from the SimCity Worker.
+The new version however, isn't fully operational.
+Right now there isn't a new implementation for the simulated robots.
+Thats is why we kept the simulation branch alive; it is an older, operational version but it works with an older version of the SimCity Core.
+The SmartCity Central is no longer used.
+This repository is only used for the simulation of our SmartCity.

 Developed by